ExpediaGroup/catalyst-server/README.md

 ## Usage

-1. Install hapi and catalyst-server `npm i @vrbo/catalyst-server hapi` into an empty node project
+1. Install catalyst-server and hapi into an empty node project with `npm i @vrbo/catalyst-server @hapi/hapi`
 2. Create an `index.js` file for starting your server (example below).
 3. Create a `manifest.json` for composition and configuration (example below).
 4. Start your app `node index.js`